 If you wish to confirm your lodgment, phone 13 28 65, press 2 and 2 again.
-Then enter your tax file number (TFN).
+Then enter your TFN.
 The service will acknowledge your lodgment.

 How do I check the progress of my short tax return?

 We will process your short tax return lodged by phone within 14 days, while the standard time for processing mailed short tax returns is up to six weeks.